-- Try the following usernames "admin", "administrator", "root", "system", or "super".
+Try the following usernames - "admin", "administrator", "root", "system", "guest", "operator", or "super".
 These are popular among system administrators and are often used.
 Additionally you could try "qa", "test", "test1", "testing", and similar names.
 Attempt any combination of the above in both the username and the password fields.
-If the application is vulnerable to username enumeration, and you successfully managed to identify any of the above usernames, attempt passwords in a similar manner. - Application administrative users are often named after the application.
-This means if you are testing an application named "Obscurity", try using obscurity/obscurity as the username and password. - When performing a test for a customer, attempt using names of contacts you have received as usernames. - Viewing the User Registration page may help determine the expected format and length of the application usernames and passwords.
-If a user registration page does not exist, determine if the organization uses a standard naming convention for user names. - Attempt using all the above usernames with blank passwords.
+If the application is vulnerable to username enumeration, and you successfully manage to identify any of the above usernames, attempt passwords in a similar manner.
+In addition try an empty password or one of the following "password", "pass123", "password123", "admin", or "guest" with the above accounts or any other enumerated accounts.
+Further permutations of the above can also be attempted.
+If these passwords fail, it may be worth using a common username and password list and attempting multiple requests against the application.
+This can, of course, be scripted to save time.